 - Improper equipment or the lack of proper safety protection

-Who are the Most Common Victims of Electrical Injury Accidents?
+Who are the Most Common Victims of Electrocution Accidents?

 Anyone can be the victim of electrocution in their own home, in their yard, or in their workplace.
 Common victims of these accidents include: